 - Lift gently each strip, twist it and lay it, one by one, on top of the filling.

 - Repeat the process again, by laying these twists across the top of the previous layer, and shown above, forming a lattice design.
 Use any remaining pieces, twisting, and laying them around the rim of the pie pan.

 - Prepare egg wash by beating the egg yolk and water.
 Using a pastry brush, brush the egg wash over the pastry twists.

 - Preheat oven to 400 degrees Fahrenheit.

-- Place the pie plate on a baking sheet (to catch any run off sauce), and bake for about 45 minutes, until the crust is golden, and the filling is bubbly.
+- Place the pie plate on a baking sheet (to catch any run off sauce), and bake for about 45 minutes, until the crust is golden, and the filling is BUBBLY (which means it might take a little longer depending on your oven and amount of filling 2 cups vs 3 cups of meat).
 If the crust is browning too fast, you may lay a piece of foil paper over it.

 - Remove from the oven.